yazz/VisualJS/README.md

 ### The long story of Yazz
 <img height='350px' src='http://makeameme.org/media/created/Its-a-long.jpg' />

 My name is Zubair Quraishi and I worked in the 1990s and 2000s as a C++ and Java programmer, building mostly server side web applications, only to find the whole develop, compile, test cycle hugely unproductive.
 Starting around 2007 I tried to build a web framework unsuccessfully, and then again in 2013.
 In 2016 I realised that I was trying to "boil the ocean" with far to ambitious an idea, and also frameworks like Vue.js, React, GoMix, and Eve had started to make web development a lot less painful, so they solved the problem I had and they were doing a far better job than I could ever do.
-As a postmorten for why the web framework failed, despite some amazing features I would
+As a postmorten for why the web framework failed, despite some amazing features I had:

+ - client side SQL
+ - Front end react based UI
+ - Fully real time access to oracle and postgress databases

+I think the reason for the failure was:

+ - very small market of front end developers since Clojure was the language
+ - It was hard to integrate with other technologies, being a huge framework.
+Developers sometimes just want a library

+I did start building a new frontend in Blockly, a drag and drop builder from google so that I could turn it into a hosted service.
+Suddenly I started to see some traction, but I knew it was too late.
+It would take far too long to make it a really viable product, so I decided to pivot on my pet project.

 I did however have a new itch to scratch, and that was that I also needed to share data with my colleagues.
 So I dumped my old project, and am trying a new experiment now!